AcomputerdogMC/NamePings/README.md

 # NamePings - Bukkit plugin to "ping" players when their name is mentioned
----

 NamePings is a simple plugin that "pings" a player when their name is mentioned in chat.
-This works similarly to IRC pings, but plays the XP orb sound from the server instead of client side.
+This works similarly to IRC pings, and plays the XP orb sound by default.